Programm

 Contributor(s): EUSALP Co-Presidency

 Macro-regional strategies such as EUSALP do not have their own financial resources.
-The process of embedding – collaboration with funding programs to mobilize resources for the strategy’s implementation – is therefore essential.
-At the same time, the process of reprogramming EU programs is imminent.
-This workshop aims to identify important steps and measures for better linking programs with EUSALP themes and funding programs through a dialogue between action groups and funding programs in the Alpine region.
+The process of embedding – collaboration with funding programmes to mobilize resources for the strategy’s implementation – is therefore essential.
+At the same time, the process of reprogramming EU programmes is imminent.
+This workshop aims to identify important steps and measures for better linking programs with EUSALP themes and funding programmes through a dialogue between Action Groups and funding programmes in the Alpine region.

 Workshop Session II